 A Data and Document Store (DDS) is primarily for sharing project files within the team during the lifetime of the project.
 In this section we give a few common examples of tools that can be used for a DDS.
 See the separate document on DDS for more information.

+OneDrive

+OneDrive is a file-hosting service operated by Microsoft as part of its suite of online services.
+It allows users to store files in the cloud.
+Files can be synced to a PC and accessed from a web browser or a mobile device as well as shared publicly or with specific individuals.

+OneDrive offers 5Gb of storage space free of charge; additional storage can be added either separately or through subscriptions to other Microsoft services including Office 365.

+Like many syncing services, you can organise files within your OneDrive account into folders in the same way as you do in Windows on your local computer.
+Microsoft offers a syncing service for Windows and Mac, which lets you sync your OneDrive files to your local drive, allowing you to work with files offline.
+They also offer apps for iOS and Android to access your stored files.

+On Windows 10, OneDrive offers selective syncing, which lets you view all your OneDrive files in Windows Explorer (as if they were stored locally), but to choose only certain files to have downloaded.
+This lets you view and access all your files without taking up space on your local drive.
+This is very useful if you have a large amount of content in OneDrive and a small disk in your local computer, but it’s important to remember to download key files if you are going to be offline for an extended period.

+For further information about OneDrive, visit the website at https://onerive.live.com/about/en-gb/

 Dropbox

 Dropbox is an easy to use and very popular file hosting service that gives access to files through the web.
 It enables easy sharing of files both as full access shares or through read-only links.

-Dropbox creates a special folder on the user’s computer and the contents of the folder are then synchronized to Dropbox’s servers and to other computers and devices that the user has installed Dropbox on.
+Like OneDrive, Dropbox offers Windows and Mac apps to sync your files to your local drive.
+The app creates a special folder on the user’s computer and the contents of the folder are then synchronized to Dropbox’s servers and to other computers and devices that the user has installed Dropbox on.
 Users can invite others to share one or more of there folders.

 Dropbox Basic users are given 2Gb of free storage but you can “earn” additional free space in a number of ways (see the web site for more details).
 Dropbox Plus and Dropbox Professional are paid subscriptions that both include 1Tb of space plus some additional features.
 Finally there is Dropbox Business which is geared towards organisations and groups.
 Pricing depends on the size of your team and your billing country.